-* For patents and patent applications, disclosure of the following information is requested: patent applicant (whether author or institution), name of inventor(s), application number, status of application, specific aspect of manuscript covered in patent application.
+* For patents and patent applications, disclosure of the following information is requested: patent applicant (whether author or institution), name of the inventor(s), application number, the status of an application, specific aspect of manuscript covered in the patent application.

 2) Non-financial competing interests:

 Non-financial competing interests can take different forms, including personal or professional relations with organizations and individuals.
-We would encourage authors and referees to declare any unpaid roles or relationships that might have a bearing on the publication process.
+We would encourage authors and referees to declare unpaid roles or relationships that might affect the publication process.